KDG-Muhammet/Sql-Concepts/D1_ERD/SAMEN/Modellering.md

 - Phone - added new attributes: phone_name and storage
 - Review - added new attributes: rating and last_edited_date
 - Website - changed attribute names from website_url and website_name to web_address and name correspondingly
+- Brand - added new attributes brand_founder, key_people and type
+- Sale - added new attributes due_date
-- added HQ Adresses table
+- added Adresses table